AustenLamacraft/academic-kickstart/content/courses/tqm/bose-gas/index.md

 \braket{0}{\rho_{-\bq}\rho_{\bq}}{0} = N.
 $$

 corresponding to uncorrelated, Poissonian fluctuations of number inside any volume of the gas.
-If we were to take a snapshot of the particles at any instant in the interacting gas, we would see a picture similar to the image of the Laughlin state in [Lecture 1]({{< ref "many-body-wavefunctions" >}}).
+If we were to take a snapshot of the particles at any instant in the interacting gas, we would see a picture similar to the image of the Laughlin state in [Lecture 2]({{< ref "quantum-hall-effect" >}}).

 The other qualitatively new feature of the Bogoliubov ground state is that the zero momentum state is _depleted_.
 We find the momentum distribution by first writing the number operator $N_\bp=\adop_{\bp}\aop_{\bp}$ in terms of the Bogoliubov quasiparticles